 The agricultural frontier and good production practices

 It is necessary to harmonize production practices with the conservation and sustainable management of wetlands.
-The introduction of exotic species should be done in accordance with justified monitoring and evaluation plans.
+The introduction of exotic species should be done following justified monitoring and evaluation plans.
 It is essential to create a cross-section of environmental topics among the environmental, social, agricultural, forestry, and fisheries agencies.

 Transversality in government institutions